 Dan has long been an innovator in the labor movement – taking on tough fights that have changed the lives of tens of thousands of people.
-Mostly recently, Dan helped grow United for Respect (formerly OUR Walmart) from its infancy in 2010 into a powerful national organization it is today from it’s launch in 2010.
-Since Dan began supporting Walmart workers organizing through UFR, Walmart workers have won billions of dollars in raises from the Waltons (richest clan in world), a new pregnancy policy, paid family leave among many other victories.
+Mostly recently, Dan helped grow United for Respect (formerly OUR Walmart) from its infancy in 2010 into a powerful national organization.
+Since Dan began supporting Walmart workers organizing through UFR, Walmart workers have won billions of dollars in raises from the Waltons (richest clan in world), a new pregnancy policy, and paid family leave, among many other victories.

 Before UFR, Dan led the organizing and membership engagement strategy at SEIU Local 1, the largest property services union in the Midwest with more than 50,000 members.
 As a Vice President and Organizing Director, Dan helped thousands of once low‐wage property service workers in suburban Chicago win their first union contract after a successful two‐week strike in 2000.

 As the director of the Houston Justice for Janitors campaign, Dan led one of the most successful large‐scale union organizing drives in the South in recent years.
 Confronting a right‐to‐work environment and establishing rights for immigrant workers, many who are undocumented, Dan helped workers win union representation, healthcare and better jobs for more than 5,000 janitors after a successful four‐week strike.